 2. So many charming villages to wander around

 During this Yorkshire Dales tour, we drove past many stone-built villages and small towns which, except from the cars, gave an impression that we were somehow momentarily transferred back to the 19th century.
-The tour guide let us stop a bit longer at Hawes, Arncliffe and Pateley Bridge, all of which were attractive in different ways.
+The tour guide let us stop a bit longer at Hawes, Arncliffe, and Pateley Bridge, all of which were attractive in different ways.

 We had a 1.5-hour lunch stop at Hawes – a charming market town, where I got myself a delicious plate of chicken coronation sandwich with mango chutney at a lovely cafe.
 I also had the chance to fill my stomach with lots of (free) cheese.
 (Read number 3 below to find out about my cheese-tasting experience in Hawes).

-Other things to do in Hawes include visiting the Dales Countryside Museum, checking out the Hawes Ropemakers or just walking around the beautiful valleys and hills around the town center.
+Other things to do in Hawes include visiting the Dales Countryside Museum, checking out the Hawes Ropemakers, or just walking around the beautiful valleys and hills around the town center.

 On the way back from the Yorkshire Dales, we also stopped at Arncliffe – a quaint peaceful village in Littondale.
 We then followed the tour guide for a short walk around.
-What attracted me most were the stone-built houses with dry stone walls, the closed-down beautifully-designed local school and the imposing church with an age-old “punishment tool” in front of its gate.
+What attracted me most were the stone-built houses with dry stone walls, the closed-down beautifully-designed local school, and the imposing church with an age-old “punishment tool” in front of its gate.

 Our last stop before getting back to York is Pateley Bridge – a charismatic market town in Nidderdale.
-Pateley Bridge looked so pretty that I felt instantly in love with it!
+Pateley Bridge looked so pretty that I fell instantly in love with it!
 Those with a sweet tooth can also pick some mouth-watering chocolate at the oldest sweet shop in the world right here.

 3. It’s perfect for cheese lovers <3

-There’s also a cafe, a restaurant and a souvenir shop at Wensleydale Creamery Visitor Centre.
+There’s also a cafe, a restaurant, and a souvenir shop at Wensleydale Creamery Visitor Centre.
 For a small fee, you can also take a 40-minute tour of the centre and observe how cheese is made!